OmneBonum/dsu/_posts/2021-12-09-jumpstart-all-causes.md

 Really, you'll have to imagine one.
 I'm not going to give an example.
 Any example I offer will make it seem like the Project is partisan, in some way, on that issue.
 For some issues, even bringing them up is partisan.
 So you'll really need to settle on something in your own head to proceed.
-Focus--there is an issue.
+Focus---there is an issue.
 It has a legislative aspect.
 A majority of Americans approve of the legislation.
 It's still not getting done.

 Can you see it?